Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 It amazingly works.
 Just ¼ cup of seltzer, also known as carbonated water, can replace 1 egg, making it a great choice for recipes using a leavening agent.

-🥚 When using seltzer as an egg substitute used, be sure to add it at the end of the recipe so that the bubbles don't have a chance to escape.
+🥚 When using seltzer as an egg substitute, be sure to add it at the end of the recipe so that the bubbles don't have a chance to escape.

 Silken Tofu